odkr/sucgi/README.rst

 Requirements
 ============

-suCGI should work on any system compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension;
-any Unix-like system released since 2018 should meet those requirements.
+suCGI should work on any system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension; any Unix-like system that has been released since 2018 and that does *not* target embedded systems should do.

 Installation